 6. Don’t Listen to Negative People

 Before starting a small business or any type in particular.
 There will always be people who will criticize what you do.
 They will continue to put you down.
-But, in times like this it’s important to remember that you cannot please everyone.
+But, in times like this, it’s important to remember that you cannot please everyone.
 So, just forget about them and focus on the people that support you.
 Before starting my very first business – It was a small trading business – Most of my friends actually told me that my ideas were crazy!
-But, i didn’t listen to their negative remarks.
+But, I didn’t listen to their negative remarks.
 A year after, my business produced a gross income of PHP 400,000.00.

-As Injap sia; the founder of mang inasal and double dragon, once said:
+As Injap Sia; the founder of mang inasal and double dragon once said:

-” Don’t be afraid if people think your idea is crazy, because good things come from crazy ideas.”
+” Don’t be afraid if people think your idea is crazy because good things come from crazy ideas.”

 7. Choose your partners wisely

 Choosing the right partner is crucial before starting a small business as it will decide the development of your business in the years to come.
 I have witnessed tons of businesses, who crashed because of toxic partnerships.
 So, as a rule of thumb.
 I only partner with someone who I can contact with regularly.
 Why?
 Because if he/she doesn’t have time to talk to you, then chances are he/she won’t have the time to contribute to the development of your business.
-In today’s economy, it’s important to have a great business partner, someone who can help you and you can rely to.
+In today’s economy, it’s important to have a great business partner, someone who can help you and you can rely on.
 But, choose wisely.
 As this decision will either help or destroy your business in the future.